Cook Inlet is the perfect backdrop for a day fishing on the open waters.

 All three launch sites offer great fishing grounds, and an incredible view of the beautiful icy blue waters of the Cook Inlet.
 You’ll be surrounded by the Alaska Range on one side and the Kenai Mountains on the other.

 You’ll spend most of your time fishing from the large back deck, and this is where all the action takes place.
 We recommend rubber boots and rain gear because chances are, you’re going to get wet!
-Cook Inlet Halibut average from 20 to 50 lbs.; however, the fishery is a strong one, which will produce those 100+ lbs. monsters you always hear about.
+Cook Inlet Halibut range from 20 to 50 lbs.; however, Cook Inlet is known to be home to some gargantuan Halibut, so there’s always a chance you may pull out one of those 100+ lbs. monsters you always hear about.